cehbrecht/tgif-ai-2024-10/slides.md

 ---

+## Random Forests
+- **Definition:** An ensemble learning method for classification and regression.
+- **How it works:** Combines multiple decision trees, outputting the most common prediction (classification) or average (regression).
+- **Advantages:** Handles large datasets, reduces overfitting compared to individual decision trees.
+- **Use cases:** Fraud detection, recommendation systems.
+- **Visual:** Diagram showing the aggregation of decision trees in a random forest.

+---

 ## Cluster Analysis
 - **Definition:** Identifying groups of similar data points in a dataset.
 - **Techniques:** k-means, hierarchical clustering.